-The Goals, Objectives, and Actions, which are found at the end of each chapter, are consolidated in one place in Appendix A, and are also listed together in the Comprehensive Plan.
+The Goals, Objectives, and Actions are found at the end of each chapter.

 Comprehensive Plans are the legal basis for zoning1.
 Comprehensive Plans are big picture in nature and cover a breadth of topics and issues.
 It is not unusual after a Comprehensive Plan is done for the community to adopt zoning and other code and regulatory changes to implement the Comprehensive Plan.